Erie Canal: Economic impact

 As the canal brought travelers to New York City, it took business away from other ports such as Philadelphia and Baltimore.
 Those cities and their states started projects to compete with the Erie Canal.
 In Pennsylvania, the Main Line of Public Works was a combined canal and railroad running west from Philadelphia to Pittsburgh on the Ohio River, opened in 1834.
 In Maryland, the Baltimore and Ohio Railroad ran west to Wheeling, West Virginia, then a part of Virginia, also on the Ohio River, and was completed in 1853.

 The canal played a major role in the growth of Standard Oil, as founder John D. Rockefeller used the canal as a cheaper form of transportation – in the summer months when it was not frozen – to get his refined oil from Cleveland to New York City.
 In the winter months his only options were the three trunk lines: the Erie Railroad, the New York Central Railroad, or the Pennsylvania Railroad.

 Migratory impact

 New ethnic Irish communities formed in some towns along its route after completion, as Irish immigrants were a large portion of the construction labor force.
 A plaque honoring the canal's construction is located in Battery Park in southern Manhattan.

 Because so many immigrants traveled on the canal, many genealogists have sought copies of canal passenger lists.
 Apart from the years 1827–1829, canal boat operators were not required to record passenger names or report them to the New York government.
 Some passenger lists survive today in the New York State Archives, and other sources of traveler information are sometimes available.

 The canal allowed Buffalo to grow from just 200 settlers in 1820 to more than 18,000 people by 1840.
+Immense population growth was seen across the Upstate NY cities that touched the Erie Canal within the first decade after the waterway's 1825 opening, including Albany, Syracuse, Rochester, and Lockport.